MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/X-Rite.md

 logo: ../img/logo/xrite.png
 ---

 <p class="lead-p">X-Rite was the first project where I had a major hand in the strategic direction of the design and technical implementation.
-Not only did we establish a design system that was flexible to the international content needs of the premier supplier of color calibration technology in the world, I ensured that the system would be able to adapt to the needs of Pantones color of the year marketing push. </p>
+Not only did we establish a design system that was flexible to the international content needs of the premier supplier of color calibration technology in the world, I ensured that the system would be able to adapt to the needs of Pantone's color of the year marketing push. </p>